Mobility

 What is the future role in the City of Leeuwarden of the car, public transport or shared transport?
 How much space is a cyclist or pedestrian given?
 And what does this mean for cars, parking and green spaces?
 These are all topics that you deal with on a daily basis.

 These subjects are laid down in the Mobility framework policy.
-The city executive has adopted the mobility policy framework and is asking the city council to decide on it.
+The City Executive has adopted the mobility policy framework.
+The city council has also adopted the policy framework.
 Central to the policy framework is an increased focus on quality of life and a healthy physical environment.
 The City of Leeuwarden wants more space for greenery, walking and cycling.
 The city council will discuss the plans after the summer.
+The Mobility Policy Framework does not detail any projects.
+It forms the basis for implementation programmes and projects of the coming years.

 Video